MartaFuentesF/NLP_classification_reddit_posts/README.md

 ### Model Building and Evaluation

 Two classification models were developed using different techniques.
 The first model utilized CountVectorizer and MultinomialNB, while the second model employed TfidfVectorizer and LogisticRegression.
 GridSearchCV was used to optimize model parameters.
-The tables bellow summarize the metrics for the two different models.
+The tables below summarize the accuracy metrics and parameters for the two different models.